ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 general, the claims includes enough information about a user key and its hosting platform to allow a Relying Party to make judicious decisions about the key, such as whether to issue a certificate for the key.

+RATS:
+: Remote ATtestation procedureS.
+In this document, refers to the RATS Architecture as introduced in {{RFC9334}}.
+RATS and RATS Architecture is used interchangeably.

 Platform:
 : The module or device that embodies the Attester.
 In this specification, it is interchangeable with "Attester" or "HSM".